 Runecast Analyzer deploys as a virtual appliance with licensing based on ESXi sockets.
 There is a free 14-day trial.

 How do I use it?

 Deploy the OVA to your environment and point it at vCenter.
 Management of the product is via an HTML5 web interface, the vSphere (or VRO) Client via a plugin, or a REST API.

 - Ivo’s Github Page

-Please read my standard Declaration/Disclaimer and before rushing out to buy anything bear in mind that this article is based on a sales presentation rather than a POC or production installation.
+Please read my standard Declaration/Disclaimer and before rushing out to buy anything bear in mind that this article is based on a sales discussion at a trade show rather than a POC or production installation.
 I wasn’t paid to write this article or offered any payment.